top of page

 Before the pandemic

 When searching for recipes online or in cookbooks, it's easy to find recipes on two ends of the spectrum.
-One end being delicious with many flavors and incredible ingredients, and the other end being low carb and sugar free friendly with carb information in your face and available.
-I have much respect for both ends, but I needed something in between.
-I want to be able to cook the delicious food that I love, and have the carb information that I need.
-I'm excited to begin sharing some of my favorite recipes, some fun (and not so fun) things I've learned on this journey so far, and more.
-Diabetes care often feels like second nature now, and sometimes it feels like the most overwhelming and unfamiliar thing in the world.
-I hope that diabetic or not, you can learn something new, read something relatable, or at a minimum - walk away hungry and ready to eat.
+One end being delicious with many flavors and incredible ingredients, and the other end being low carb and sugar free "diabetic friendly" with carb information in your face and available.
+I have a lot of respect for both, but I needed something in between.
+I wanted to be able to cook the delicious food that I love, and have the carb information that I need.

 There was no other way to end this post than with a picture of me as a kid holding a bagel the size of my head.